Democratization of Information

 The classic freedom of the press does not comply with this principle.
 Though it gives the operators of state, economic and religious communication companies the right to publish without restrictions, it is hierarchical, biased, and non-interactive.
 It does not allow anyone to freely express ideas, opinions and knowledge, and to make them accessible to anyone else.
 And its products are territorially and linguistically limited and not available worldwide.

 The electronic tool Internet presents the opportunity to overcome these impediments for free communication.
-It signifies the historical chance, to advance from freedom of the press to freedom of communication and to democratize information: Any citizen is entitled to publish information worldwide himself, and any other citizen has the right to receive, to judge, and to use it himself, under his own responsibility.
+It signifies the historical chance, to advance from freedom of the press to freedom of communication and to democratize information (although this also implies the democratization of disinformation): Any citizen is entitled to publish information worldwide himself, and any other citizen has the right to receive, to judge, and to use it himself, under his own responsibility.

 The democratization of information makes it possible, that ideas, opinions, cultural diversity, knowledge, and education will be accessible anywhere, anytime, and to everybody.
 The position of the citizen and his rights will be strengthened.
 Cultural, state, religious, ideological and economic guardianship and manipulation will be obvious.
 Corruption, injustice, abuse of power, and any form of terrorism will be exposed.
 Ignorance and the human disasters caused by it will decrease.
 Universal values and ethics of peaceful living together will become possible.